po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 ![The command line shows that our repository has two files that can be cleaned and prompts us to continue with the removal.](./Images/03-gfc-prompt.png)

-Now we have identified what could be removed if we were to execute this command, thanks to the dry run (`-d`) flag, and can now decided if we want to move forward.
-If we select `1` for yes, then we will go through with the cleaning, as the following image shows:
+As you can see in the preceding image, we've identified what could be removed if we were to execute this command, thanks to the dry run (`-d`) flag.
+We can now decided if we want to move forward.
+If we select `1` for yes, then the cleanup will proceed, as the following image shows:

 ![The command line shows the result of choosing to clean the repo, and lets us know what files have been removed.](./Images/04-gfc-complete.png)